andymarden/authentik/website/docs/add-secure-apps/providers/rac/how-to-rac.md

 The RAC provider requires the deployment of the [RAC Outpost](../../outposts/index.mdx).

-## Overview workflow to create a RAC provider
+## Overview workflow to create an RAC provider

+The typical workflow to create and configure a RAC provider is:

+1. Create an application and provider.
-The typical workflow to create and configure a RAC provider is to 1. create app/provider, 2. create property mappings (that define the access credentials to each remote machine), 3. create an endpoint for each remote machine you want to connect to.
+2. Create property mappings (that define the access credentials to each remote machine).
+3. Create an endpoint for each remote machine you want to connect to.

-Depending on whether you are connecting using RDP, SSH, or VNC, the exact configuration choices might differ, but the overall workflow applies to all RAC connections.
+Depending on whether you are connecting using RDP, SSH, or VNC, the exact configuration choices will differ, but the overall workflow applies to all RAC connections.

-### Step 1.
-Create an application and RAC provider
+### Create an application and RAC provider

-The first step is to create the RAC app and provider.
+The first step is to create the RAC application and provider.

 1. Log in as an admin to authentik, and go to the Admin interface.

-2. In the Admin interface, navigate to **Applications -> Applications**.
+2. In the Admin interface, navigate to **Applications > Applications**.
 3. Click **Create with provider**.
 Follow the [instructions](../../applications/manage_apps.mdx#instructions) to create your RAC application and provider.

-### Step 2.
-Create RAC property mapping
+### Create RAC property mappings

 Next, you need to add a property mapping for each of the remote machines you want to access.
 Property mappings allow you to pass information to external applications, and with RAC they are used to pass the host name, IP address, and access credentials for the remote machines.

-1. In the Admin interface, navigate to **Customization -> Property Mappings**.
+1. In the Admin interface, navigate to **Customization > Property Mappings**.
 2. On the **Property Mappings** page, click **Create**.
 3. On the **New property mapping** box, set the following:

     - **Select Type**: RAC Property Mappings